maikzero/fp-growth-online-retail/README.md

 ### Recommended Python packages
 Install the basics with:
-pip install pandas numpy matplotlib seaborn scikit-learn pyspark jupyterlab openpyxl tqdm
+pip install pandas numpy matplotlib seaborn scikit-learn pyspark jupyterlab openpyxl

 (If you prefer conda, create a conda env and install the same packages via conda/pip.)